openstack-archive/fuel-docs/pages/operations/2410-galera-autorebuild.rst

     if no higher epochs are found,
-    the script checks for the temporary `mysqlmaster` flag and neither sets it if the flag does not exist nor falls back to the standalong mode.
+    the script checks for the temporary `mysqlmaster` flag and neither sets it if the flag does not exist nor falls back to the standalone mode.

   - The MySQL process launches with an empty `gcomm://` string, forming a new quorum,